 Mandatory Room Change

 The University reserves the right to change a student’s assignment in order to consolidate residents who are alone in a room or apartment to meet housing demand or to address repairs or maintenance.
-This sanction is used when it is believed that a change of environment through relocation will benefit the resident and the Housing Services community.
-This sanction will be considered for students involved in repeated violations of Housing Services policies; individuals involved in serious infractions of policy; or for individuals who consistently disrupt the communal nature of the apartment or the community.
+This sanction is used when it is believed that a change of environment through relocation will benefit the resident and the Housing and Residence Life community.
+This sanction will be considered for students involved in repeated violations of Housing and Residence Lifepolicies; individuals involved in serious infractions of policy; or for individuals who consistently disrupt the communal nature of the apartment or the community.
 Residents who are required to change rooms need to complete their change within 48 hours of picking up the keys to their new apartment in order to avoid charges for a lock change and served a written notice that they will not be permitted to enter into a new License Agreement with the University.

 Denial of Future University Housing (Non-Renewal of License Agreement)

-Students who have outstanding balances, have been involved in repeated violations of Housing Services policies, have demonstrated behavior that negatively impacts the community living environment, or students who expect a level of service that is not provided, may be denied future on-campus University Housing.
+Students who have outstanding balances, have been involved in repeated violations of Housing and Residence Life policies, have demonstrated behavior that negatively impacts the community living environment, or students who expect a level of service that is not provided, may be denied future on-campus University Housing.